-The Department of Lands & Natural Resources (DLNR) - DFW will work on improving boating infrastructure by 2025 to minimize environmental impacts on nearshore resources and to allow for safe boating access DFW program provides updates to NR Taskforce to discuss sustainability definitions and next steps with data and planning efforts incorporated into the 2025 CSDP plan update DLNR-DFW NMC-CREES, NR Taskforce WesPac Fisheries Plan Planning efforts supported by existing staff funding at OPD and NR Taskforce Agencies; 4 LIFE BELOW WATER DLNR/DFW will work with regional partners to improve fishery data collection efforts in the CNMI and generate information needed to sustainably manage fishery resources by 2025 DLNR/DFW continues to work with state and federal partners in conducting nearshore fish, invertebrate and benthic assessments throughout the CNMI to better document resource abundance and diversity.
-Information generated from this work will be used to sustainably manage nearshore fishery resources DLNR-DFW BECQ-DCRM, NMC-CREES, NR Taskforce DFW has secured grants to support nearshore fish and invertebrate studies DCRM has a long-standing marine monitoring program with data that can be leveraged to further support these efforts By 2030 there are interagency programs to support active management of prioritized inwater resources and management areas reflected in the CSDP update By 2025, DLNR/DFW will work with partners to improve enforcement capacity by evaluating existing fishery regulations and policies to determine validity within current concerns.
+Goal # 10+ Year Goals 3-5 Year "SMART" Objectives FY20-21 Action Items Action Lead(s) Partnerships Supporting Action Plan(s) Funding Status / Unmet Need(s) SUSTA AINABLE JSE OF O CEA N RE SOU RCES 14 LIFE BELOW WATER (continued) The Department of Lands & Natural Resources (DLNR) - DFW will work on improving boating infrastructure by 2025 to minimize environmental impacts on nearshore resources and to allow for safe boating access DFW program provides updates to NR Taskforce to discuss sustainability definitions and next steps with data and planning efforts incorporated into the 2025 CSDP plan update NMC-CREES, NR Taskforce WesPac Fisheries Plan Planning efforts supported by existing staff funding at OPD and NR Taskforce Agencies; SGD 14 Conserve and sustainably use the oceans, seas, DLNR/DFW will work with regional partners to improve fishery data collection efforts in the CNMI and generate information needed to sustainably manage fishery resources by 2025 DLNR/DFW continues to work with state and federal partners in conducting nearshore fish, invertebrate and benthic assessments throughout the CNMI to better document resource abundance and diversity.
+Information generated from this work will be used to sustainably manage nearshore fishery resources DLNR-DFW BECQ-DCRM, NMC-CREES, NR Taskforce DFW has secured grants to support nearshore fish and invertebrate studies DCRM has a long-standing marine monitoring program with data that can be leveraged to further support these efforts and marine resources for sustainable By 2030 there are interagency programs to support active management of prioritized inwater resources and management areas reflected in the CSDP update By 2025, DLNR/DFW will work with partners to improve enforcement capacity by evaluating existing fishery regulations and policies to determine validity within current concerns.
 Revisions will be made to ensure that these regulations meet current and future management needs DLNR/DFW continues to work with state and federal partners in conducting nearshore fish, invertebrate and benthic assessments throughout the CNMI to better document resource abundance and diversity.
-DLNR-DFW BECQ-DCRM MMT, NR Taskforce SWAP, SLUMP DFW has secured grants to support nearshore fish and invertebrate studies DFW is seeking legal support services to evaluate regulations and policies

-14 LIFE BELOW WATER DLNR/DFW works with AAG to evaluate fishery regulations and policies and provides updates to NR Taskforce at regular meetings Information generated from this work will be used to sustainably manage nearshore fishery resources By 2030, interagency planning efforts support cross-cutting marine management and conservation goals that incorporate data-driven adaptive principles to achieve the vision of ensuring wise use of marine resources that meets the needs of the community now and in the future By 2025, recommendations for FADs deployment as well as other marine resource management supportive programs and initiatives including coral restoration and resiliency support efforts and other adaptive management approaches are incorporated into CSDP updates DLNR/DFW will work with partners to develop sustainable fishing access programs such as Fish Aggregating Devices (FADs) to promote alternative fishing opportunities that help reduce fishing impacts in nearshore waters DLNR-DFW BECQ-DCRM MMT, NR Taskforce CSDP, Coral Restoration Plan, SWAP, SLUMP Marine management efforts are supported by existing staff and project support funding at DFW and DCRM, and NRTF agencies are working to leverage existing resources and obtain additional funding to continue to build out these critical marine resource management efforts
+DLNR/DFW works with AAG to evaluate fishery regulations and policies and provides updates to NR Taskforce at regular meetings Information generated from this work will be used to sustainably manage nearshore fishery resources DLNR-DFW BECQ-DCRM MMT, NR Taskforce SWAP, SLUMP DFW has secured grants to support nearshore fish and invertebrate studies DFW is seeking legal support services to evaluate regulations and policies By 2030, interagency planning efforts support cross-cutting marine management and conservation goals that incorporate data-driven adaptive principles to achieve the vision of ensuring wise use of marine resources that meets the needs of the community now and in the future By 2025, recommendations for FADs deployment as well as other marine resource management supportive programs and initiatives including coral restoration and resiliency support efforts and other adaptive management approaches are incorporated into CSDP updates DLNR/DFW will work with partners to develop sustainable fishing access programs such as Fish Aggregating Devices (FADs) to promote alternative fishing opportunities that help reduce fishing impacts in nearshore waters DLNR-DFW BECQ-DCRM MMT, NR Taskforce CSDP, Coral Restoration Plan, SWAP, SLUMP Marine management efforts are supported by existing staff and project support funding at DFW and DCRM, and NRTF agencies are working to leverage existing resources and obtain additional funding to continue to build out these critical marine resource management efforts